protesilaos/my-website/_books/2021-12-23-why-not-worry.md

 social connections; a value that has since been lost though it might be established once more.
 What is value then?
-It cannot be intrinsic to those magnitudes, as then it would be impossible to alter it by merely thinking of them in a different way, sme with how you cannot make a dog a biped by virtue of a newfound opinion.
+It cannot be intrinsic to those magnitudes, as then it would be impossible to alter it by merely thinking of them in a different way, same with how you cannot make a dog a biped by virtue of a newfound opinion.
 Value of this kind is a human construct.
 It is always extrinsic.